-Joel Morris (aka JMX), a British YouTuber and co-founder of YouTuber academy Xcademy and influencer token economy Xcad Network, has stepped down from the latter after selling large quantities of his own token.
+Joel Morris (aka JMX), a British YouTuber and co-founder of YouTuber academy Xcademy and influencer token economy Xcad Network, claims to have stepped down from the latter after selling large quantities of his own token.

 He was also implicated in the Save the Kids crypto scam, which saw big UK YouTubers and other influencers from the likes of FaZe Clan encourage their followers to buy the token, before dumping big amounts of it.
 This meant they made money from it while crashing the price, leaving many who bought in with a worthless crypto.

-Joel was one of the YouTubers accused by Coffeezilla of his involvement and pumping and dumping.
+Joel was one of the YouTubers accused by Coffeezilla of pumping and dumping the token, but denies direct involvement in this (more on that below).
 He was also accused of selling over half of his $XCAD token.

-He has now responded with a statement and has stepped down from his position as co-founder of Xcad.
+He has now responded with a statement and claims to have stepped down from his position as co-founder of Xcad.

 On the Save the Kids scandal, Joel said he had no knowledge of the project until its launch day, when he apparently reached out to Faze Kay, asked him a few questions then invested.
 Joel claims he panicked when he saw others dumping the token and followed suit, ‘to avoid losing money’.